informaticon/pb-exception-framework/README.md

 gu_e.of_set_app_adapter(lu_adapter)
 ```

-There are several predefined functions which you can override, the most important are:
+There are several predefined functions that you can override, the most important are:

 | function | purpose |
 | ------------- | ------------- |